wp-plugins/b09-link-to-existing-content/readme.txt

 == Changelog ==

+= 2.1.3 =
+* FIX: <a href="https://wordpress.org/support/topic/shortcode-compatibility-with-wordpress-422?replies=1#post-7088353">Bug</a> that prevented the shortcode to be pasted to the tinymce textarea correctly.

 = 2.1.2 =
 * FIX: Link to files and not to attachment pages also if shortcode is disabled
 * FIX: Clear the shortcode field if the wplink-modal is being closed